anonymous5987169-sys/COUNTER-HATE-Multimodal-Counterfactual-Augmentation-for-Bias-Aware-Hate-Speech-Detection/Docs/Architectures.md

 ### **SOTA (State-of-the-Art)**
 **Simple explanation:** The best result achieved by any AI system on a specific benchmark dataset, according to published research.
 **Important caveat:** SOTA comparisons are only valid when all methods are evaluated on the **same dataset**.
 Since prior works report scores on their own datasets and ours reports on our dataset, direct numeric comparisons are not scientifically valid.
-**Our contribution:** We demonstrate CAD's effect on fairness â€” an angle rarely studied â€” rather than claiming a performance ranking on a shared benchmark.
+**Our contribution:** We demonstrate CAD's effect on fairness € an angle rarely studied € rather than claiming a performance ranking on a shared benchmark.

 ---
 This glossary should help readers understand the technical terms and concepts used throughout the paper, making it accessible to a wider audience.